 An Area Safety Committee has been formed to monitor health and safety issues within specific areas.
-The identities of current post-holders and their areas of responsibility can be obtained from Central Services or from the Departmental Safety Convener.
+The identities of current post-holders and their areas of responsibility can be obtained from Central Services or from the Departmental Safety Convener (DSC).

-General information on any health and safety matter should be directed to the Departmental Safety Convener in the first instance.
+General information on any health and safety matter should be directed to the DSC in the first instance, maesafety@strath.ac.uk.

-The University's Safety Services Unit can be contacted on Ext 2726.
+The University's Safety Services Unit can be contacted on Ext 2726 or on safety@strath.ac.uk.